 Shopping could almost be described as Dubai’s raison d’êtré.
-This is real shop-till you-drop territory, with an amazing array of vast, modern air-conditioned shopping malls, street markets, shops large and small, and the renowned gold, perfume and spice souks.
+This is real shop-till you-drop territory, with an amazing array of vast, modern air-conditioned shopping malls, street markets, large and small shops, and the renowned gold, perfume and spice souks.

 There’s plentiful opportunity to use credit cards, but cash is king where bargains are concerned.
 Tax-free status plus lots of haggling – which, as in all Arab countries, almost reaches the level of an art form – ensures great value and even major stores may come up with special discounts if you ask first, and you should never be afraid to ask.